 We are COBRAinsurance.com — a private health insurance company, established in 2001, that publishes online information on how the federal COBRA law works.
 We also provide an alternative to COBRA if it is unavailable or you simply can not afford it.
 You can remain insured and have health coverage for new illnesses or injuries with Short-Term Medical Insurance

 Get A Quote On Short-Term Medical Insurance

 When The Employer Fails To Send COBRA Application Paperwork

 If you haven’t received your COBRA election paperwork, it’s advised to contact the employer from where the insurance was from.
 You’ll want to ask for the companies COBRA administrator.
 Typically, this is someone in the HR Department.

 There are penalties for businesses that do not comply with the law.
 If you are hitting a brick wall with getting your COBRA election form, you may file a complaint with the Department of Labor at 1-866-487-2365.

 Certain qualifying workplace events qualify you for COBRA, such as quitting your job, getting fired, becoming eligible for Medicare or being laid off.
 Family members also are eligible to receive the benefit as well, when someone no longer becomes a dependent.
 Find out more about what qualifies you for COBRA continuation insurance.

 How Do I Pay My Premium?

 COBRA continuation insurance is the same health benefits plan you had when you were employed.
-You pay post-tax dollars now to the Plan Administrator.
+You pay post-tax dollars for your health insurance.
+Each month, you pay your COBRA premium to the employer or Plan Administrator.
 Often times the Plan Administrator is in the Human Resources department or they may have a third party administrator (like ADP or WageWorks) to handle premium payments.